 - First published (in German) in 1930; translated into English in 1932, by Geoffrey Dunlop (as Death and the Lover).
 The current Penguin Classics edition (Amazon) is translated by Leila Vennewitz

 - The Bead Game / Magister Ludi

 - First published (in German) in 1943; translated into English in 1949, by Mervyn Saville.
 (Wilson cites this version.)
-Currently available (in different translations) in the US from Picador (Amazon US), and in the UK from Vintage Classics (Amazon UK).
+Currently available (in different translations) from Picador (Amazon), and Vintage Classics (Amazon).

 - Lawrence, T E

 - First published in 1926, the text can be found online at the Project Gutenberg of Australia and Archive.org.
 Multiple modern book and ebook editions are available, from Amazon.

 - An anthology of essays and memoirs, edited by A W Lawrence (T E Lawrence’s youngest brother), published in 1937.
 A scanned copy can be read or downloaded from Archive.org.
 Wilson calls Eric Kennington’s contribution “one of the best balanced articles in the book”; it starts on page 262.